Aggregation of financial markets: Temperature, iso-utils and marginal prices

+\begin{example}[Graphs of Iso-utils] In Figure~\ref{fig:ideal_market_iso_utils}, we plot the iso-utils of an ideal market (see Definition~\ref{def:ideal_market}).
+They are given by the formula $x \cdot y = T$, which we call \emph{ideal market law} in analogy to the ideal gas law of thermodynamics.
+The ideal gas law is given by the formula~$P \cdot V = c \cdot T$, where~$P$, $V$, and $T$ denote pressure, volume, and temperature, respectively, of the underlying thermodynamic system.
+In Figure~\ref{fig:LOB_isoutil_settled} below, we illustrate the iso-util of a limit order book.
+Figure~\ref{fig:LOB_BTCUSDT_isoutil} illustrates an iso-util that is associated to the Binance trading pair BTC-USDT at a particular snapshot in time.
+We refer to Example~\ref{ex:binance_BTC_USDT} for more details. \end{example}

 \begin{remark}[Role of iso-utils] Iso-utils play a central role in our theory of market dynamics as they characterize utility functions up to strict monotone transformations.
-Together with the current supply level iso-utils determine the best possible trades in a market, and therefore (marginal) prices; see Definition~\ref{d_prices} below. \end{remark}
+Together with the current supply level, iso-utils determine the best possible trades in a market, and therefore (marginal) prices as well as price impact; see Definition~\ref{d_prices} below. \end{remark}

 Iso-utils can always be described as a graph of a function.

 \begin{proposition}[Function representation of an iso-util] Consider a market~$\mathcal{M}$ with utility function~$U$.
 For arbitrary~$T\in (0, \infty)$ we consider a non-empty iso-util